DUEF Intensive courses in Pau

 Enrolment requirements

-Participants must be over 18 and hold either a Baccalauréat or equivalent diploma for end of secondary studies.
+Participants must be hold either a Baccalauréat or equivalent diploma for end of secondary studies.

 Graduate opportunities